 Dr. Serruya has taken multiple courses on ketamine, ketamine-assisted psychotherapy (KAP), and psychedelic medicine through leading institutes like PRATI (Psychedelic Research and Training Institute), Healing Realms, Polaris, ASKP3 (American Society of Ketamine Physicians, Psychotherapists & Practitioners), Fluence, the Ketamine Training Center, and SoundMind of Philadelphia.
 In addition, she currently serves on the ASKP3 Therapist Advisory Panel Committee and is excited to continue her training at the Center for Psychedelic Therapies and Research through the California Institute of Integral Studies in 2022/2023.

-Courtney has taken multiple courses on psychedelics, ketamine, and ketamine-assisted psychotherapy (KAP), through Voyage Healing in Philadelphia, Fluence, and the Psychedelic Support Network.
+Courtney has taken multiple courses on Psychedelics, Harm-Reduction, Non-Ordinary States of Consciousness, Ketamine-Assisted Psychotherapy, and Psychedelic-Assisted Therapy through Voyage Healing in Philadelphia, Fluence, MAPS, Psychedelic Support Network and others.

 Eliot Klein, MA, MT-BC, is a music therapist and counselor, focusing on aesthetic experiences as gateways for healing and growth.
 His trauma-informed approach emphasizes supported expression and the inner creative life as sources of strength and connection.
 He received a dual master’s degree in Music Therapy and Counseling from Drexel University in 2019 and was granted the Dean’s Clinical Service Award for work with underserved members of the community, pointing to the cultural humility and empathy central to his therapeutic work.